AshishShenoy5103/UseCases/Interim/Angular.md

 There are three main hooks:
 - `ngOnInit` - Runs when the component is created and initialized
 - `ngOnChange` - Runs when the input properties of a component changes.
 Angular compares the old and new values and re-rendes only the affected part.
-- `ngOnDelete` - Runs just before the component is removed, useful for cleanup.
+- `ngOnDestroy` - Runs just before the component is removed, useful for cleanup.

 ---